jrmeyerhofer/LITA2017/Lesson_5/README.md

 11. **Excersize (10-15 min):** Expand your script to get other individual values from the JSON string.
 Can you get the URL value?
 12. **Challenge Excersize (10 min):** Can you call the [Crossref API](https://github.com/CrossRef/rest-api-doc) and extract its data?
 Example: https://api.crossref.org/works/10.1037/0003-066X.59.1.29

 **Note: This is just one of the many APIs you can call from GAS.
-In some cases you may need a [key](https://en.wikipedia.org/wiki/Application_programming_interface_key) to performa a call.
-More APIs can be found at https://apilist.fun/ and https://github.com/toddmotto/public-apis.**
+In some cases you may need a [key](https://en.wikipedia.org/wiki/Application_programming_interface_key) to perform a call.
+More APIs can be found at https://apilist.fun/ and https://github.com/toddmotto/public-apis.
+Your catalog may have one too!**

 ## Final Google Sheet